Last Updated on by

 16. Install Programmable Thermostat: Use programmable Thermostat to regulate the temperature in your house.
 These devices are smart and know when to put the AC unit off when you are not home and how to provide optimum conditions.
 They save you ton of money over a long period of time and can be effective in reducing the energy bill.

-17. Use AC and Fan interchangeably: In my hall we have a split unit of AC and we also have a pedestal fan.
+17. Use AC and Fan interchangeably: In my hall (living room) we have a split unit of AC and we also have a pedestal fan.
 Whenever the room gets cold, we put the AC off and use the fan instead.
 Not only does this provide cool breeze, it also helps saving money by using less energy.
 Adding programmable thermostat will let you automate most of your AC settings.
 So, if you are using an older version of thermostat, get it replaced with new smart thermostat, to save more on energy and save more money.

 18. Put off the temperature button on the Washing machine: Washing machine units typically have an option to select temperature prior to washing clothes.
 You already know that for most of us, the tap water itself is already hot and we don’t need hot water for washing clothes.
 So turn off this option when you start the washing machine.
 This disables the machine’s internal heating process, saving you lot of energy and money in the process.

-Saving Money on Etisalat or Du services
+Save Money on Etisalat or Du services (telecom)

-20. Audit your home telephone service: Operators like Etisalat and Du, over a point in time would provide you services like add on TV channels which you may not need.
+20. Audit your home telephone service: Operators like Etisalat and Du, over a point in time provide you services like add on TV channels which you may not need!
 Thoroughly audit your TV channel plan by talking to their customer care centres and cancel the channels, service which you feel are not necessary.

 21. Use toll free telephone calls when calling banks/companies: I am sure you know that the calls between landlines from Dubai to any emirates in UAE is FREE.
 So, if you have call someone or any businesses within Dubai or any other emirate in UAE, use this free service to get in touch with most.
 Be mindful though that numbers starting from 800 are toll free, while for calls to numbers starting with 600 are to be paid by you.
 Most banks and institutes are changing their number to 600-xxxxxx these days.

 24. Do you need the data package?
-I till date have not subscribed personally to DATA PACKAGE.
+I till date have not subscribed personally to a DATA PACKAGE.
 I feel this is luxury for me.
 I could live without it.
 Besides saving money from not using a data package on my phone, it helps me stay free of smartphone addiction, with regular notifications and an urge to check my phone regularly.
 This helps me better concentrate on my work rather than being an OCD (Obsessive Compulsion Disorder) on checking the smart phone regularly.
 Instead, I check all my messages in the evening when I return from the office rather than throughout the day.
 And believe me, most of us do not have mission critical things to do on Facebook or WhatsApp!

 25. Do you even need a fixed line phone?
 With Etisalat Triple Play, you are by default stuck with Phone, Internet and e-life services (TV channels).
 We may be using these very sparingly and the question is whether you actually need to use this?
 Or are you better off without these services altogether?
 It’s your choice!
 Cancelling these services would save a big chunk of your monthly income and help you save a lot of money.
 If internet is only that you use, grab a data dongle from Etisalat or Du and take them along with you wherever you go.
 Or better subscribe to a data package and share this with your family!